Tiffany Puett, Executive Director

-Tiffany Puett is the founding Director of the Institute for Diversity and Civic Life.
-She has been writing, teaching, researching, developing curriculum, and leading workshops on religious diversity, inclusion and equity, and social justice for the past 15 years.
+Tiffany Puett is a scholar of American religions and a community educator.
+As the founding Executive Director of the Institute for Diversity and Civic Life, she researches, develops resources and curriculum, and teaches about religious and cultural diversity, equity and social justice.
 She holds a PhD in Religious Studies from the University of Waterloo and a master’s degree in Ethics from Boston University.
 Her work is inspired by the rich diversity of Texas, the power of storytelling, and her commitment to mutual liberation.
-She lives in Austin with her husband, two lovely children, and one energetic blue heeler.
+She lives in Austin with her husband, two lovely children, and two energetic dogs.

 Sadia Tirmizi has over 18 years of nonprofit management experience assisting organizations meet their operational and strategic planning goals.
 Her MBA, coupled with a social work background, has allowed her to combine her passion for addressing community needs with her expertise in managing the business side of running nonprofits.
 Sadia has worked with several interfaith organizations focusing on advocacy, dialogue and bridge-building.
 She is a fellow of the American Muslim Civic Leadership Institute.
 Prior to joining IDCL in a formal capacity in 2019, Sadia served as an oral history project volunteer and trained in conducting oral history interviews through the Muslim Voices project.

 Aysha Moneer, Archive Coordinator